 Cell Phone Signal Booster: Types

-When it comes to the different cell phone signal booster options for RVs, there are three main categories of cell phone signal boosters that will work.
+When it comes to the different cell phone signal booster options for RVs, there are three main categories you’ll want to know about.

-This is a great, and inexpensive, option if you routinely travel by yourself, or only need to boost the signal of one device at a time.
+A cradle type booster is a good option if you routinely travel by yourself, or only need to boost the signal of one device at a time.
 It’s also very portable, so you can use it in your vehicle on a daily basis, and then move it to your RV when it comes time to travel.

 3G RV Signal Booster Kit